How To Grow Carolina Reaper Peppers From Seed to Harvest

 Fertilizer

-There are two basic methods of fertilizing: water soluble, and slow release.
+There are two basic methods of fertilizing: water soluble and slow release.
 Depending on how you are growing, you may choose one over the other, or a combination of both.

 The first feeding can be mixed into your potting mix, or raked into the first 2-3 inches of garden soil.
 Each manufacturer recommends a different application rate, but it is typically around 1 cup of fertilizer per cubic foot of soil.

-–> Slow release fertilizers: Espoma Garden-tone
+Slow release fertilizer: Espoma Garden-tone

 Water soluble fertilizer is great for feeding plants that are showing signs of a nutrient deficiency.
 If you notice yellowing leaves on your pepper plant, applying a quick feed of liquid nutrients is the fastest way to correct the problem.